mbadry1/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

     - ![](Images/17.png)
     - The conv can be bottleneck 1 x 1 conv

-### Network in Network and 1×1 convolutions
+### Network in Network and 1 X 1 convolutions

 - A 1 x 1 convolution  - We also call it Network in Network- is so useful in many CNN models.

-- What does a 1 × 1 convolution do?
+- What does a 1 X 1 convolution do?
 Isn't it just multiplying by a number?

   - Lets first consider an example:
     - Input: `6x6x1`